Digital Prince William

 What is Digital Prince William?

-Digital Prince William is an initiative established to provide access to high-speed internet countywide, help residents find affordable services and devices, and offer basic technology training opportunities that enable every county resident to develop skills that are essential to their economic and social wellbeing.
+Digital Prince William (DPW) is an initiative established to provide access to high-speed internet countywide, help residents find affordable services and devices, and offer basic technology training opportunities that enable every county resident to develop skills that are essential to their economic and social wellbeing.
 The program is sponsored by the Department of Information Technology (DoIT) in partnership with multiple county agencies.

 Main Goals of Digital Prince William